-Imagine enjoying the single life, taking things at your own leisurely pace, when all of a sudden, three children fall into your Manhattan bachelor pad and you go from total freedom to the responsibility of parenthood.
-There will surely be some hiccups – and America watched those sweet learning experiences for five seasons in the late 1960s.
+Imagine enjoying the single life and taking things at your own leisurely pace, when all of a sudden three children fall into your Manhattan bachelor pad and you go from total freedom to the responsibility of parenthood.
+There will surely be some hiccups — and America watched those sweet learning experiences for five seasons in the late 1960s.
 It was so successful that they attempted a reboot of the same name in 2002.
-But Even though the original brought joy and comfort to many households, the surviving members of the cast believe deeply in The Family Affair Curse, which caused great misfortune and even death.
+But Even though the original brought joy and comfort to many households, the surviving members of the cast believe deeply in The Family Affair Curse, which resulted in great misfortune and even death.

 Today we’re checking out this unconventional family and seeing what they’ve been up to since the show ended.
 Be sure to give this video a thumbs up as it helps our channel out a bunch, and subscribe so you never miss an episode!
 Let’s go revisit with a true bachelor.